-Educational programs and trainings in this field prepare students in client assessment, principles of counseling, educational research, basic career development and career program design.
+Educational programs and training in this field prepare students in client assessment, principles of counseling, educational research, basic career development, and career program design.

 To become a full-fledged employment counselor, you’d usually need a master’s degree in counseling or career counseling, with a focus on career development.